o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

 Now that you have a local copy of the O3DE source, you can build the engine, including key tools such as the O3DE **Asset Processor**, **Editor**, and **Project Manager**.

 1. Create a package directory in a writeable location.
+The directory `C:\o3de-packages` is used in the examples that follow.

+    ```cmd
+    mkdir C:\o3de-packages
+    ```

     This directory will be used by the O3DE package downloader to retrieve external libraries needed for the engine.
-The directory `C:\o3de-packages` is used in the examples that follow.

 1. Get the Python runtime.
 The Python runtime is not included in the GitHub repo.
 It is required by the `o3de` script, which you will use to perform common command line functions.
 This script requires **CMake** to be installed and accessible on your device's path.
 If you have not installed CMake, or get an error that CMake cannot be found when running the script, refer to the [System Requirements](./requirements) page for installation instructions.